usethesource/rascal-website/release-notes/rascal-0-42-x-release-notes.md

 > *warning* The way Rascal is configured is gradually migrating from using `RASCAL.MF` to using `pom.xml`.
 Dependencies (Java, Rascal or otherwise) already come from a `pom.xml` file's `<dependencies>` list.
 Every project should have one, with at least a dependency on the Rascal project itself.

-* The `mvn package` phase now uses a dedicated directory to rewrite locations in the JAR, preventing issues when packaging a project in active development in a local directory (i.e. not on a build server).
+* `mvn package` conflicted with compilation from the IDE (i.e. by saving a changed module), leading to confusing errors when alternating between the two.
+The package phase now uses a dedicated directory to rewrite locations in the JAR, preventing these issues.
 * Maven now properly resolves sibling project dependencies in multi-module projects.

 ### REPL/Console improvements